smithblack-0/WorkflowForge/docs/UDPL.md

 ```

 - `zone_tokens` defines the edge of each zone.
   Zones are the spans between each pair of tokens.
+A fully generated block must contain these tokens in order to be valid.
 - `required_tokens` lists tokens that must be present
   in every blocks text feature as part of the prompt.
 - `valid_tags` are the labels that can be attached